 Road Map as River Guide

 A good river map is downright essential equipment for a proper voyage, right?
 Yeah, but there’s always the AAA Road Atlas alternative for finding your way by boat.
 It’s not ideal.
 Or all that safe.
 Or recommended, really.
 At all.
 But this story I’m linking you to is recommended.
 Warning: the ending appears to not be a happy one.
 But this is well worth the read.
 Particularly for the river-minded.
-There’s even a Salmon River tie-in from our territory.
+There’s even a map of the Salmon River in Idaho tie-in from our territory.
 It’s quite a tale.

 Ben McGrath does a dandy job with ‘The Wayfarer,’ writing about long-distance canoe traveler Dick Conant.
 Big fella in bib overalls charming folks on riverbanks – from police officers to librarians to residents of rough parts of towns – on a big long paddle trip from 20 miles shy of the Canadian border, down to North Carolina where his canoe and belongings were discovered, but no Dick.